MicrosoftDocs/cpp-docs/docs/mfc/reference/cdatarecoveryhandler-class.md

 ### Remarks
  The MFC framework automatically creates a `CDataRecoveryHandler` object for your application when you use the **New Project** wizard.
 Unless you are customizing the data recovery behavior or the restart manager, you should not create a `CDataRecoveryHandler` object.

- For more information about the support flags, see [CDataRecoveryHandler Class](../../mfc/reference/cdatarecoveryhandler-class.md).

 ##  <a name="createdocumentinfo"></a>  CDataRecoveryHandler::CreateDocumentInfo
  Adds a document to the list of open documents.